MostAwesomeDude/construct/docs/bitwise.rst

 History
 =======

-In Construct 1.XX, parsing and building where performed at the bit level: the entire data was converted to a string of 1's and 0's, so you could really work with bit fields.
+In Construct 1.XX, parsing and building were performed at the bit level: the entire data was converted to a string of 1's and 0's, so you could really work with bit fields.
 Every construct worked with bits, except some (which were named ByteXXX) that worked on whole octets.
-This has made it very easy to work with single bits, such as the flags of the TCP header, 7-bit ASCII characters, or fields that were not aligned to the byte boundary (nibbles et al).
+This made it very easy to work with single bits, such as the flags of the TCP header, 7-bit ASCII characters, or fields that were not aligned to the byte boundary (nibbles et al).